IntelPython/numba-dpex/docs/index.rst

 License
 =======

-numba-dppy is Licensed under Apache License 2.0 that can be found in `LICENSE <https://github.com/IntelPython/numba-dppy/blob/main/LICENSE>`_.
+Numba-dppy is Licensed under Apache License 2.0 that can be found in `LICENSE <https://github.com/IntelPython/numba-dppy/blob/main/LICENSE>`_.
 All usage and contributions to the project are subject to the terms and conditions of this license.